method

 - Cook until they are soft & start to break down

-- Add fresh or frozen coriander
+- 2 Tbsp chopped fresh coriander

 - Stir in and allow it wilt